-This standard is one of the series of standards being brought out on ingredients used in formulations of Unani medicine for the advantage of researchers, academicians, students, clinical practitioners and drug manufacturers, etc.
+This standard is for the ingredients used in Unani medicine formulations and intended for the benefit of researchers, academicians, students, clinical practitioners and drug manufacturers etc.

 In the formulation of this standard, significant assistance has been derived from the Unani Pharmacopoeia of India, Part 1, Vol VII, 2022 published by the Pharmacopoeia Commission for Indian Medicine and Homoeopathy, Ministry of Ayush, Government of India.
 Inputs have also been derived from the information available in the public domain in print and electronic media including authoritative books.